Results for: Windows 10 troubleshooter

 Beginning today, the October 2020 Update is available initially for users of select devices running Windows 10, version 1903 or later who are interested in experiencing the latest feature updates and are ready to install this release on their device.
 If you would like to install the new release, open your Windows Update settings (Settings > Update & Security > Windows Update) and select Check for updates.
 Please note: Some devices which may have a compatibility issue and for which a safeguard hold is in place, will not be offered the October 2020 Update right away until the compatibility issue is resolved.
 To get more information on what's new in Windows 10 and how to get the update, please see the links below.
 What’s new in the Windows 10 October 2020 Update https://blogs.windows.com/windowsexperience/2020/10/20/whats-new-in-the-windows-10-october-2020-update/ How to get the Windows 10 October 2020 Update https://blogs.windows.com/windowsexperience/2020/10/20/how-to-get-the-windows-10-october-2020-update/

+Windows Update Troubleshooter for Windows 10 If you get an error code while downloading and installing Windows updates, the Update Troubleshooter can help resolve the problem.
 Select Start > Settings > Update & Security > Troubleshoot > Additional troubleshooters.
 Next, under Get up and running, select Windows Update > Run the troubleshooter.
-When the troubleshooter is finished running, it's a good idea to restart your device.
-Next, check for new updates.

 Instead of fix-it tools, Windows 10 uses troubleshooters to help you solve problems with your PC.
 To run a troubleshooter: Select Start > Settings > Update & Security > Troubleshoot, or select the Find troubleshooters shortcut at the end of this topic.
 Select the type of troubleshooting you want to do, then select Run the troubleshooter.